nuagenetworks/monolithe/README.md

 # Monolithe

-Monolithe is a Python toolset that generates sdks, sdk documentation and api documentation based some specifications and configuration.
+Monolithe is a Python toolset that generates sdks and their documentation and ReST api documentation based some specifications and configuration.

 It provides the following commands:

 - `monogen-sdk`: generates a bambou-based sdk according to specifications and configuration.
-- `monogen-apidoc`: generate server rest api documentation according to specifications and configuration.
+- `monogen-apidoc`: generates ReST api documentation according to specifications and configuration.

 The specifications are a set of files containing json data describing one object per file, its properties and their characteristics, and its position in the api hierarchy.

 > For more info, please read the Monolithe Specifications Reference (TODO).

 In addition to the specifications, Monolithe uses a configuration that describes all the information relative to your sdk.
 For instance, you can set its name, the class prefix, some vanilla files, the license, and so on.

 > For more info, please read the Monolithe Configuration & Vanilla Reference (TODO).

 Monolithe is before all a framework that you can integrate with other tools.